As a league, o

 Who coaches the teams?

-U6-U14.
-Parent coaches are the direct game-day coaches and also are expected to be leaders for their team's training sessions.
+Villages Soccer provides the coaching staff for practice and game-day activities.
 Please let us know if you are interested in being a parent-coach.

 My child has signed up for soccer.
 When will I hear something?

 Updates regarding team assignments and coaching assignments are posted on the www.villagessoccer.com web site and updated regularly.
 Team and coaching assignments are done based on the date that registration is received.
-Coaches are to contact players approximately 1 week prior to practice.
+Villages Soccer will contact families approximately 1 week prior to practice.
 If your child has not been contacted, you are urged to check the web site.
 If no coach has been assigned to your child, that usually means the club is still working to obtain a volunteer coach.
 If the club is unable to get a parent or other volunteer to step up, we will work with BASL to provide coaches and trainers to help out and ensure top quality.
 BASL has over 3000 active adult soccer players in our area, many of them licensed and experienced trainers.

 We're going to our first practice next week.
 What should we bring?

 A big smile, a water bottle, shin guards with socks that cover them and a ball!
 (U5-U8: size 3; U9-U12: size 4; U13+ size 5) Soccer cleats are preferred, but sneakers are acceptable for the youngest ages.
 Cleats are recommended for U10 and older players.
 Soccer cleats are different from baseball cleats in that they do not have a central cleat in the front toe area.
 If you have rubber baseball or multi-purpose shoes that have a central, front cleat, just cut the front stud off.
 No metal cleats are allowed.

 Are there special rules for the younger kids or do they play the regular game?